monktastic/no-more-contempt/index.md

 Can you feel the profound anger and heartbreak for the girl, her tribe, and humanity?
 It makes you want to do everything in your power to ensure this kind of thing never happens again — including punishing and maybe even harming the perpetrators if need be.
 At the same time, you may feel a desire to harm them quite _independently_ of any good it will bring: pure old-fashioned vengeance.

 These two motivations — compassion and malice — arise from very different aspects of mind, but can be extremely difficult to tell apart.
 We usually dress up the latter to make it seem respectable; as though it is "for the greater good."
-We convince ourselves that it doesn't matter which intention is driving our behavior; that only the result matters — and _fighting evil_ could only result in a net good, however it is accomplished.
+We convince ourselves that it doesn't matter which intention is driving our behavior; that only the result matters — as though our intentions have no effect on the ultimate outcome.

-This profound confusion is how evil sneaks into the world, undetected.
+This convenient story is how evil sneaks into the world, undetected.

 _Before I speak to your mind, let me speak to your heart.
 Imagine how dark and twisted a mind must become to feel okay about doing what that logger did.
-If you introspect deeply enough, you will discover that part of you would delight in shoving it deeper into Hell, where it "belongs" — and that this violent urge is every bit as malevolent as burning a girl alive.
-The evil in the logger's mind is spreading to yours — only it doesn't feel evil; it feels unmistakably **righteous**.
-Until you see how this seduction works, you will never understand the trick by which it has enslaved our world.
+If you introspect deeply enough, you will discover that part of you would delight in shoving it deeper into hell, where it "belongs" — and that this violent urge is every bit as malevolent as burning a girl alive.
+The evil in the logger's mind is spreading to yours — only it doesn't feel evil; it feels impossibly **righteous**.
+Until you see how this seduction works, you will never understand the trick by which evil has enslaved our world.
 You will only succeed in unwittingly spreading it.
-The world desperately needs our fierce, uncompromising Love; not our self-righteous contempt.
+The world desperately needs our fierce, uncompromising Love; not our contempt.
 They are **not** the same.
 One is the evil twin of the other._

-We can't predict all the downstream effects of even our tiniest behaviors to know if they will be a "net good," but we _can_ know when we are being evil — and it happens far more often than we realize.
+We can't predict all the downstream effects of even our tiniest behaviors, but we _can_ know whether we are being totally honest about our intentions — and surprisingly, others can, too.

 <p align="center" width="100%">
     <img width="300px" src="img/half-evil.png">
 </p>

-As much as we try to hide our underlying motivations — even from ourselves — other people are _exquisitely_ sensitive to them, if only subconsciously.
-Malice makes us look evil — _because it is_ — and it powerfully evokes _their_ malice in response.
+Other people are _exquisitely_ sensitive to our motivations, even if only subconsciously.
+They can detect our malicious intent, even when we (consciously) can't.
+It makes us look evil — because it _is_ — and this powerfully evokes _their_ malice in response.

-They now feel every bit as justified in violently stopping us as we do them, because they can now plausibly claim to be _fighting evil_.
-Even if we manage to suppress their misbehavior (in public, anyway), the darkness has been embedded deeper into their mind — and it _will_ manifest in some way.
+They then feel justified in violently stopping us, because from their perspective they are legitimately _fighting evil_.
+Even if our cruelty manages to suppress their misbehavior (in public, anyway), the darkness has been embedded deeper into their mind — and it _will_ manifest in some way.
 From there, it will ripple out into the world, where we will be able to disavow any connection to it.

 The world becomes darker as a result.
 But this isn't an unfortunate side effect of our well-intentioned behavior: it was secretly orchestrated by a sinister aspect within our minds.
 The way this works is _insanely_ clever.